HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 Owners of the Bouvier des Flandres state they are the sloppiest dogs they've owned as their beard collects water - lots of water.
 Just a simple task of the Bouvier taking a drink of water and he will leave water on your floors for you to slip on if you are not careful.

 Did you know the average yearly cost for owning (food and vet bills) a Bouvier des Flandres is from $600 to $900.
 Bathing and grooming can add another $500 to $900 in annual costs.
-These costs do not include crates, collars, leashes, food dishes or additional vet bills.
+These costs do not include crates, collars, leashes, food dishes, or additional vet bills.
 Many Bouvier owners say their dogs do best when given holistic dog food, which consists of all natural foods.
-Some of these foods have even been linked with eliminated certain health problems that existed prior to starting them on the natural food.
+Some of these foods have even been linked with eliminating certain health problems that existed prior to starting them on the natural food.

 As good of a guard and protection dog as the Bouvier is, if they see a stranger or an intruder, they will use their strength to knock them down instead of biting them.